 Enhanced Multidisciplinary Teams (E-MDTs) are county-based teams that bring together various disciplines to intervene in cases of older adult abuse, including financial exploitation, physical abuse, psychological abuse, sexual abuse, and neglect by others.
 E-MDTs review cases of elder abuse and multidisciplinary approaches are used, as appropriate, to address issues identified.

-Enhanced Multidisciplinary Teams (E-MDTs) investigate and intervene in complex cases of elder abuse.
-They bring together professionals from various disciplines, including but not limited to Adult Protective Services, aging services, health and human services, and law enforcement to provide an effective and efficient means of addressing complex cases of abuse of older adults (aged 60 and older).
-The enhancement comes with access to forensic accountants, geriatric psychiatrists (or other qualified mental health professional), and community legal services.
+Team members include local professionals from various disciplines, including but not limited to Adult Protective Services, aging services, health and human services, and law enforcement to provide an effective and efficient means of addressing cases of abuse of older adults (aged 60 and older).
+The enhancement comes with access to forensic accountants, mental health professionals, and civil legal services.